samehaisaa/AI-Malaria-Detection-YOLOv8-SVM/README.md

   </a>
 </p>

-# Malaria Detection Project
+# TunisiaAI Malaria Detection

-**This repository is my work, developed during my summer internship at the CRISTAL Lab**
+**This repository the work I developed during my summer internship at the CRISTAL Lab**
 *(Research Center in Networks, Image, Systems, Architecture, and Multimedia - LR99ES25)*.
 **The project was a collaborative effort between CRISTAL Lab and the Parasitology & Mycology Lab Center at Charles Nicole Hospital, Tunisia.**